sagemath/trac_to_gh/sd19-bugs.md

+## Hit List

 Put your name and the bugs you plan to kill here.  :

 ## Triage Session